daltoniam/JSONJoy-Swift/README.md

 Parsing JSON in Swift has be likened to a trip through Mordor, then JSONJoy would be using eagles for that trip.

-Also check out this [article](http://vluxe.io/jsonjoy.html) for more information and examples.

 First thing is to import the framework.
 See the Installation instructions on how to add the framework to your project.

 ```swift